makrai/notes/takanami-23-unif-emo-vad.md

 * SemEval-2018 and SSEC are annotated with multiple categ emos in 1 sentence, => we average the VAD values of the emotions to obtain the overall VAD value of that sentence before BERT model training
-* To account for neutral, we set the intermediate value in VAD space, 500, for sentences without any labels
+* neutral: we set the intermediate value in VAD space, 500, for
+* sentences without any labels
   * as we demonstrate later in Experiment 2 (Section 5.2)
 * For the EmoBank dataset, the VAD values range between 1 and 5 points != our VAD scale -> we scaled it
-* text: removing mentions and URLs, as they are considered unrelated to
+* text: removing mentions and URLs, as they are considered unrelated to emos

 # Experiments